 When the TWC-VR Hearings Coordinator receives a request for mediation, they select an individual from a list of qualified mediators who are knowledgeable about the laws and regulations concerning TWC-VR services.

 Mediation sessions are scheduled and conducted in a timely manner and can be held over the phone or in person.
-If an in-person mediation is conducted, the location is usually the TWC-VR regional or field office nearest the appellant's residence or a place agreed to by both parties.
+If an in-person mediation is conducted, the location is usually the VR field office nearest the appellant's residence or a place agreed to by both parties.

 Any agreement reached during the mediation must be in writing and signed by all parties.
 The agreement becomes a part of the customer's record.